CloudLabsAI-Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 1. Now enter the following password and click on **Sign in**.

      - Password: <inject key="AzureAdUserPassword"></inject>

+    > **Note:** If Create your profile window shows up, enter any display name and crete.

 1. Enter the required details.